Ventricular restoration in adults with huge congenital left ventricular aneurysm: report of two cases

 Case report

-Ventricular restoration in adults with huge congenital left ventricular aneurysm report of two cases
+Ventricular restoration in adults with huge congenital left ventricular aneurysm: report of two cases

-Ventricular restoration in adults with huge congenital left ventricular aneurysm report of two cases
+Ventricular restoration in adults with huge congenital left ventricular aneurysm: report of two cases

-CCharles Mve Mvondo1,2,&, Hermann Nestor Tsague Kengni2, Laurence Carole Ngo Yon2, Amalia Ariane Owona Ngandebe3, Etienne Sene4, Marcelin Ngowe Ngowe2
+Charles Mve Mvondo1,2,&, Hermann Nestor Tsague Kengni2, Laurence Carole Ngo Yon2, Amalia Ariane Owona Ngandebe3, Etienne Sene4, Marcelin Ngowe Ngowe2

 &Corresponding author

-Congenital ventricular aneurysms (CVA) are rare cardiac anomalies that have been predominantly described in the black population.
+Congenital ventricular aneurysms (CVA) are rare cardiac anomalies that have been predominantly described in the Black population.
 They are characterized by an akinetic ventricular protrusion that is commonly located at the basal and apical segments.
 Although the diagnosis is often incidental and the majority of patients are asymptomatic, life-threatening events such as persistent ventricular arrhythmias, CVA rupture, and heart failure are not uncommon.
 However, no standardized therapy is currently available and good outcomes have been reported with both conservative and surgical management.
-We report the cases of two young black African patients with huge symptomatic CVA lesions who underwent successful surgical repair with a ventricular restoration technique.
+We report the cases of two young Black African patients with huge symptomatic CVA lesions who underwent successful surgical repair with a ventricular restoration technique.
 Both cases were consulted for chest pain and dyspnea.
 Chest X-ray and transthoracic Doppler echocardiography suggested the diagnosis.
 Thoracic angioscanner and thoracic magnetic resonance imaging confirmed the diagnosis.
 Both patients underwent successful surgery.
 This case report aims to revisit the diagnostic and therapeutic approach to this rare pathology, in our professional environment.

 Congenital ventricular aneurysms (CVA) are rare entities with an estimated incidence between 0.02% and 0.34% [1,2].
 The CVA appears as a saccular and akinetic extension of the ventricular wall, mainly located at the apical segment in the majority [2].
 The left ventricle is the mostly affected, and the differential diagnoses are with congenital ventricular diverticula (CVD) and acquired ventricular aneurysms such as post-myocardial infarction aneurysms and infectious conditions such as viral cardiomyopathy and myocardial involvement in Chagas and tuberculosis diseases [3-6].
 Despite the risk of life-threatening complications such as rupture, there has been some reluctance to recommend surgical therapy unless symptoms are present or in cases with associated cardiac lesions.
 We report the cases of two young adults who underwent ventricular restoration for symptomatic and complicated CVA in our institution.
 This case report aims to revisit the diagnostic and therapeutic approach to this rare pathology, in our professional environment.